dgzlopes/pulpocon/README.md

 k6 provides many built-in modules for core functionalities.
 For example, the http client make requests against the system under test.
 For the full list of built-in modules, refer to the [API documentation](https://k6.io/docs/javascript-api/).

-But, you can also create your own modules!
-You can use modules to share code between scripts, or to create a library of functions that you can use in your scripts.
+But you can also create your own modules!
+You can use modules to share code between scripts or build a library of functions you can use in your scripts.

 Creating a module is easy.
-You just need to create a file with the functions you want to export, and then import them in your script.
+You make a file with the functions you want to export and import them into your script.
 Let's try it out!

 First, create a file named `utils.js` with the following content:
 ```javascript